openhive-network/HAfAH/src/sql_fork_extension/Readme.md

 CREATE TABLE table1( id INTEGER ) INHERITS( hive.base )
 ```

 Data from 'hive.base' is used by the fork system to rewind operations.
-Especcially column 'hive_rowid'
+Especially column 'hive_rowid'
 is used by the system to distinguish between edited rows.
 During registartion a set of triggers are
 enabled on a table, they will record any changes.
 Moreover a new table is created - a shadow table which structure is the copy of a registered tables + columns for operation